ECC-BFMC/Documentation/source/data/racetrack/otherelements.rst

 ----------

-On the race track there will be a human-like pedestrian doll waiting to pass at one of the crosswalks during the run and one crossing on an unsignaled space on the map (if the team choses to have it)
+On the race track there will be a human-like pedestrian doll waiting to pass at one of the crosswalks during the run and one crossing on an unsigned space on the map (if the team choses to have it)

 Here you can find a picture of pedestrian:

 .. image:: ../../images/racetrack/Pedestriandoll.png
    :align: center
-   :scale: 25%
+   :width: 90%

-You can find the official link to the store here: `pedestrian <https://www.amazon.co.uk/Simba-EVI-Love-First-Bike/dp/B000UTKNI0>`_.
+You can find the official link to the store here: `pedestrian doll <https://www.amazon.co.uk/Simba-EVI-Love-First-Bike/dp/B000UTKNI0>`_.

 Obstacle vehicles